triton-inference-server/pytorch_backend/README.md

 does not benefit performance as seen [here](https://github.com/pytorch/pytorch/issues/19978) and in other cases impacts performance negatively, as seen [here](https://github.com/pytorch/pytorch/issues/53824).

-The section of model config file specifying this parameters will look like:
+The section of model config file specifying this parameter will look like:

 ```
 parameters: {